How To Remove Nail Polish From Car Paint

 6. Cleanse with Car Soap

 After successfully removing the nail polish, it’s essential to wash the affected area with gentle car soap and water.
 This step removes any residue from the cleaning process and ensures your car’s paint remains in top condition.
-(See Also: Can You Apply Rain-X to a Wet Windshield?
-Tips for Optimal Rain-X Application)
+(See Also: How Much Does It Cost to Wrap a Jeep Wrangler?
+Your Complete Guide to Wrapping Expenses)

 7. Finishing Touch with a Clay Bar